 I was walking down the main drag in Hollywood when this guy comes out of a hotel surrounded by a dozen or so photographers, all clicking away in his direction.
 I quickly got myself into the crowd and grabbed a few shots.
 I had no idea who he was.
 I asked someone and they mentioned a name I'd never heard before and very quickly forgot.
 So to this day, despite showing this image to numerous people and performing reverse image searches, I've still no idea who he is!

 I wasn't sure what to make of this wild west upstairs, art deco downstairs place.
 It's supposedly a lawyer's office but looks more like a shabby film set for the Chandler-esque office of a down-at-heel private dick.
 And it's pink, well, salmon coloured.
 Then again, it is San Francisco.

-I found this old David Brown tractor from the early 1960s near Penrhyndeudraeth.
+I found this retired old David Brown tractor from the early 1960s near Penrhyndeudraeth.
 It immediately brought to mind 'Cynddylan on a Tractor', a memorable early poem by one of my favourite poets, RS Thomas, perhaps a decade earlier.
 It begins:

 Ah, you should see Cynddylan on a tractor.